Back Pain Physical Therapists

 Spinal Manipulation Manual Therapy in Brooklyn NYC is much more than exercises for back pain.
 It’s also much more than chiropractic adjustment or massage.

-While physical therapy back exercises — including hip circles, knees to chest, windshield wipers, bodyweight squats and walking — help you strengthen your back and teach you proper form, your Brooklyn physical therapist supplements your program with other pain-relieving options.
+While physical therapy back exercises — including hip circles, knees to chest, windshield wipers, bodyweight squats and walking — help you strengthen your back and teach you proper form, your Brooklyn physical therapist supplements your program with other pain-relieving options such as targeted and hands on physical therapy for back pain.

 Other types of Physical Therapy in Brooklyn are: